-An application can be made in writing, or verbally, although in some cases a variation form is required.
-If a form is sent to you it is important that you return it within 14 days.
-Failure to return the form may lead to the application being rejected.
+Applications can be made in writing or verbally, though in some cases a variation form is required.
+If you receive a form, it is crucial to return it within 14 days.

 Special Expenses Variation: